- What is Dogecoin

 Dogecoin is like the class comedian who got kicked out of school for making jokes who ended up becoming a billionaire anyway.

 While it’s easy to dismiss Dogecoin as a joke, its supportive community and massive market cap are hard to ignore.
 The Dogecoin community consists of over 100,000 subscribers on Reddit and has received admiration from individuals such as Elon Musk.

 What is Dogecoin

 Dogecoin is a peer-to-peer digital currency, just like Bitcoin and Litecoin.
 It was founded in 2013 by Jackson Palmer and “Shibetoshi Nakamoto”.
-The site and project is laced with homages to its mascot, a Japanese shiba inu dog.
+The site and project are laced with homages to its mascot, a Japanese Shiba Inu dog.
 For those unfamiliar with the meme, “doge” is derived from the word, and the memes often revolve around simple-minded expressions of emotion such as “much wow”, “very crypto”, and “such moon” in Comic Sans font.

 The token is designed to have over 100 billion coins, a stark difference between that of its competition Bitcoin, which will only have 21 million total tokens.
-Dogecoin operates just as any other cryptocurrency; it can be mined or purchased on most exchanges.
+Dogecoin operates just like any other cryptocurrency; it can be mined or purchased on most exchanges.